 Costs Can Possibly be Reimbursed

-Companies will typically reimburse nonrefundable, prepaid travel expenses (like hotel, tour, cruise or airfare charges) up to the amount you insured.
-Some policies can also help with the additional travel costs of getting you back home again, up to 50 percent of the original trip cost.
+cruise, or airfare charges) up to the amount you insured.
+Some policies can also help with the additional travel costs of getting you back home - up to 50% of the original trip cost.

 Don’t Panic If You're Stuck or Have a Flight Delay